RiffleSystems/riffle-website/src/pages/essays/prelude.md

 Together, our ideas and experiments suggest that we could feasibly take this frame even further.
 We sketch a vision for thinking of every layer of an app, from the event log to the pixels on the screen, as pieces of a single large query.
 Furthermore, we believe that the key building blocks for building such a system already exist in tools developed for incremental view maintenance and fine-grained data provenance tracking.
-While we've just scratched the surface so far, we think that a framework based on these ideas is both possible to build and radically simpler to use.
+While we've only scratched the surface so far, we think that a framework based on these ideas would be both possible to build and radically simpler to use.
 </Markdown>
 </Abstract>